 Wet cat food often has a fantastic nutritional content for cats.
 It is low in carbs, but has a high protein, fat, and moisture content.
 Sometimes, the fat percentage may be too high for a cat’s diet, but wet cat food tends to be a super healthy option.

 Specifically, because cat food has fewer carbohydrates, cats that eat wet cat food tend to have fewer health conditions, such as diabetes, lower urinary tract disease, and kidney disease.
+They may also poop less!

 The high moisture content is especially helpful for pregnant cats, nursing cats, and kittens.
 These cats need a lot more moisture than just a standard cat.